navidrome/website/content/en/docs/Developers/dev-environment.md

 ---

 {{% pageinfo %}}
 This is just a summary on how to get started.
-More information will soon be available.
 If you are stuck or have any questions, please join our [Discord server](https://discord.gg/xh7j7yF) and give us a shout on the `#dev` channel
 {{% /pageinfo %}}

 Any IDE with good support for GoLang and JavaScript/Node can be used for Navidrome development.
 We suggest using [Visual Studio Code](https://code.visualstudio.com/), which has excellent support for both languages.